 This project allowed me to take a complex, service-heavy experience and rethink it from a student’s perspective.
 The work sharpened my skills in designing for clarity, accessibility, and tone — and highlighted how thoughtful microcopy and onboarding can make large systems feel human.

-What I learned:
+What I have learned:

 • The importance of reducing friction through clear, welcoming language